zzj/RNASkim/README.md

 How to compile RNA-Skim?
 ------------------------

 RNA-Skim is implemented in C++ (heavily using C++11 standard).
 Please make sure that g++ (>= 4.7) is installed.
 Note: The default compiler of MacOS is clang, and currently RNA-Skim cannot be compiled by clang, so, please make sure that g++ is your default compiler, e.g., "export CXX=/opt/local/bin/g++-mp-4.8".
+If you set the default compiler to g++, please run the following commands to compile the executables:

 ```bash